-(For more details regarding shipping biological materials, go to: http://ehs.mit.edu/site/content/shipping-biological-materials)
+For more details regarding shipping biological materials, go to: http://ehs.mit.edu/site/biosafety/shipping-biological-materials

-If you would like to ship radioactive materials, contact the Radiation Protection Program by calling the EHS Office main number: 617-452-3477.
+Intent to ship radioactive materials: contact the Radiation Protection Program by calling the EHS Office main number: 617-452-3477.

 Note: The re-shipping of hazardous materials such as virgin chemicals or products not produced at MIT to collaborators or for field work is discouraged.
 Arrangements should be made for suppliers of such materials to ship the chemical or product directly to where it is needed.
 If this is not possible, then contact the EHS Office.

-The EHS Office will provide the packaging, properly pack, label, and prepare paperwork for the shipment.
-EHS will charge back against an account number for the packaging supplies.
+The EHS Office will provide the packaging; properly pack and label; and prepare paperwork for the shipment.
+EHS requires an account number for the costs of the packaging supplies.
 If dry ice is required, the requestor must provide that.
 The requestor is responsible for assuring all shipping costs are paid.

 More details regarding shipping and EHS support is provided in the SOPs linked below.